Question

 Technical

-Ideal for technical roles where you applied engineering principles to solve complex problems.
-Shows methodical, scientific approach to creation.
+Ideal for technical roles where you applied engineering principles and systematic problem-solving to create solutions

 Developed